-This jam is all natural--no additives or preservatives--just simply quinces, sugar and a little lemon juice, creating a light jam, perfect for toast, as a filling for croissants and as a condiment.
-Make sure not to throw out the liquid from the first boil since you can use it to make quince jelly.
+This jam is all-natural — meaning no additives or preservatives, just simply quinces, sugar, and a little lemon juice.
+It's a light jam, and perfect for toast, as a filling for croissants and as a condiment.

 - 1 1/4 cup water, divided

 - 1 3/4 pounds sugar (just under 4 cups)

 Clean the quince the way you would prepare an apple for a pie, peeling and removing the seeds.
 Cut the quince into small chunks or grate it and put into a bowl of water as you are cleaning and cutting the remaining fruit.
 Quince will turn dark if not covered with water.

 Drain and transfer the quince to a pot with water.
 Cover and bring to a boil over high heat.
 Boil for 30 minutes, turn off the heat, and leave the pot on the stove for 30 minutes.

 Place fruit in the food processor bowl with the 1/4 cup of water and pulse for 8 seconds.
 The consistency should be similar to chunky applesauce.

 Transfer to a large saucepan, add sugar and 1 cup of water, and bring to a boil over medium heat, stirring continuously with a wooden spoon to prevent sticking and browning.
 Reduce heat and simmer for 30 to 40 minutes, stirring frequently, until the jam melds, the excess liquid cooks off, and the jam drops from a spoon in chunks.